-If an exposed worker does not take a COVID-19 test and does not develop symptoms, the exposed worker shall not return to work until a minimum of 10 days have passed since the date of their last exposure to the COVID-19 case.
-In addition, the exposed work must:
+If an exposed worker does not take a COVID-19 test and does not develop symptoms, the exposed worker shall not return to work until a minimum of 10 days have passed since the date of their last exposure to the COVID-19 case unless otherwise approved by the District.
+In addition, the exposed worker must:

-- ✓ Adhere strictly to all recommended non-pharmaceutical interventions, including always wearing face coverings, maintaining a distance of at least 6 feet from others and the interventions required below, through Day 14. - ✓ Always use Facial Coverings when at work outside the home in accordance with the District's Operational Protocols & Protection Plan, and in accordance with local health orders requiring members of the public to wear Facial Coverings when outside the home.
+- ✓ Adhere strictly to all recommended non-pharmaceutical interventions, including always wearing face coverings, maintaining a distance of at least 6 feet from others and the interventions required below, through Day 14. - ✓ Individuals are required to wear masks when working indoors.
+Individuals not vaccinated should also wear masks outdoors when social distancing cannot be maintained.
+Use of Facial Coverings at the District is in accordance with the current District COVID prevention protocol and in accordance with local health recommendations for when member of the public are required to wear Facial Coverings when outside the home.